SKI WELL, BE WELL in the Time of COVID-19:

 Shuttles – The in-resort parking lot shuttle connecting the Main Lot to the Centennial Lot will continue to operate on weekends and holidays.
 Face coverings will be required.
 The local Brundage Express Shuttle from McCall has been upgraded in partnership with the City of McCall and Mountain Community Transit to a brand NEW 33 passenger 2020 Ford Aerolite shuttle.
 This service will continue to be offered for free and face coverings will be required.

-Season passes, Select Cards and Tickets – All season pass products and Select Cards will be printed and available at the On-Mountain Guest Service location.
+Season passes, Select 4 Paks and Tickets – All season pass products will be printed and available at the On-Mountain Guest Service location.

-New this year: All Select cards will provide direct-to-lift access.
-Select Card holders no longer need to stand in a ticket line to redeem a ticket, so these will work very similar to a season pass (but without any of the benefits).
-Additionally, our lift operators will be scanning all guests this year on Bluebird, Centennial and Bear lifts, so please have your passes, cards and tickets accessible every time you load the lift.
+Additionally, our lift operators will be scanning all guests this year on Bluebird, Centennial and Bear lifts, so please have your passes and tickets accessible every time you load the lift.

 Lift operations – Guests will see several big changes on the lift operations front: